OCamlverse/ocamlverse.github.io/content/ffi.md

 * [Pyml](https://github.com/thierry-martinez/pyml): Library for interacting with python.
 Uses C stubs.
 * [lymp](https://github.com/dbousque/lymp): Another library for interacting with Python, this one using a Python process.

+## Rust

+* [rust-ocaml-derive](https://github.com/ahrefs/rust-ocaml-derive): provides an FFI with Rust.
+Works on both the OCaml-to-Rust and Rust-to-OCaml directions.

 ## Articles

 * [Modular foreign function bindings](http://openmirage.org/blog/modular-foreign-function-bindings) with ctypes.